Our Coastal Kitchen Renovation Step by Step

 I wanted to keep the backsplash clean and simple.
 I’ve found when you add accents to the backsplash you tire of them.
 Besides, backsplash accents are trendy.
 Trends come and go while clean and simple is timeless.

 We needed tile that would coordinate with the existing cabinets.
-So, we chose rectangular matte Concerto tile.
+So, we chose matte white Concerto tile.
 Each tile has tonal differentiation with a smidge of texture.
 To complete the facelift of this side of the kitchen, we added a new cooktop.
 Ideally, I’d like to replace the stainless hood.
 But, it wasn’t a priority during this phase.

 You might also like Relaxed and Casual Dining Room Inspiration.